-Look at the list below and make a note about any symptoms you have.
-Bring this list to your next office visit.
+Look at the list below, make a note about any symptoms you have and share it with your doctor during your next office visit.

 - My feet tingle.